 What if our pleasures prove the bane

-Of this this thy lover's shuddering brain ?1
+Of this thy lover's shuddering brain?220

 Some evil Jinn may haunt the fane;

 Some serpent hurt the sugar-cane;

-Some rot infect the golden grain !
+Some rot infect the golden grain!

 Nay, though my flesh grow boil and blain,

 Each sinew cramp, each muscle sprain,

 Each link dissolve of Nature's chain,

-Each nerve disrupt in thoughts inane2,
+Each nerve disrupt in thoughts inane221,

 Each function abdicate its reign,

 I care not, so this love remain.

 Dead or alive, insane or sane,

 The perfect passion of us twain

 Shall bring us blessing in its train

 As summer brings the welcome rain.

-Turn, life's deceitful weather-vane !
+Turn, life's deceitful weather-vane!

-Our love is set as Charles his wain3
+Our love is set as Charles his wain222

-That lights to love the amorous swain4.
+That lights to love the amorous swain 223.

-On one leg stands the thoughtful crane;

-On one love rests my life; in yain
+On one love rest my life; in vain

 The evil Jinn may pour their pain,

 Torture this soul again, again,

 With wrath and will, with might and main;

 High Allah can their hate restrain -

 Our loves their goodly shape retain.

-Though Shaitan5 should the court profane,
+Though Shaitan should the court profane 224,

 He spits against the loftier plane

 In empty malice.
-Who would deign-
+Who would deign

 To mark him?
-By our lion's mane
+By our lion's mane 225

-I swear! to tread the lonely lane
+I swear! to [sic??] tread the lonely lane

 Of death to me is royal gain,

 Since I with my Habib have lain,

 And he my tool doth entertain.

 I speak the truth; falter, nor feign,

 Seeing my camel on the plain

 Girt for the Journey; spared or slain,

 My love's no moon to wax and wane.

 Allah our love with mercy sain!

 Then death's a splendid window-pane

 Through which I look the world to explain.

-Give me the Cup! its wine I'll drain,
+Give me the Cup! it's wine I'll drain,

 Thy podex to my member strain,

-And thrust, and pull, and writhe amain:-
+And thrust, and pull, and writhe amain: -

 Thrill through each raptured dying vein

 That El Qahar's dissolving brain

 Be of his Destiny the bane!